|508TH GYRO'S FOR JAPAN

 transfer to a C119 Flying Boxcar for the drop, the Army said.

-The 187th is the famous "Angels from Hell" combat tame of World War
+The 187th is the famous "Angels from Hell" combat team of World War

 II and Korean war fame.
 It has been in the Far East for five years.